jonniespratley/javascript-learning-material/modern-javascript-1/javascript-fundamentals.md

 * null
 * undefined

-## Introduction
-JavaScript syntax is the set of rules, how JavaScript programs are constructed.
-JavaScript is a programming language.
+### JavaScript Statements

-JavaScript statements are separated by semicolons:
+JavaScript statements are composed of values, operators, expressions, keywords, comments and they are separated by semicolons:

 ```js
 var x, y, z;